zset-space/zset-space/ZSET/README.md

 This geometric structure reflects a principle: quantum mechanics is not imposed externally but emerges intrinsically from $`G_0`$’s topology and symmetries.
-The recursive summation of phase factors maintains coherence
+The recursive-telescopic summation of phase factors maintains coherence through:
-through:
 ``` math
 \phi(d)_{\text{total}} = \sum_{i=1}^d \phi(i) = 2\pi
 ```